CollegeTalk/CollegeTalk/README.md

 # CollegeTalk

-There's a lot that goes into college life for a student, but student's don't always get the information they need.
+There's a lot that goes into college life for a student, but students don't always get the information they need.
 CollegeTalk is an application for students to communicate with each other, giving them a space to ask questions and discuss topics freely and without judgement.
 This consolidates many other communication platforms that are currently being used within the student body, and provides a dedicated space for students to get their questions answered.

 ## Technologies Used

--   Frontend: Next.js (React, Typescript)
+-   Frontend: React Native (React, Typescript)
 -   Backend: Python
-    -   API: Flask
+    -   API: Flask (REST API)
+-   Platform/Deployment:
--   Platform/Deployment: Azure
+    -   API: Azure App Service
+    -   Database: ElephantSQL
 -   Database: PostgreSQL

 ## Running the Code Locally